hacdias/ownyourtrakt/README.md

 # Own Your Trakt

-Still in the ♨️ oven.
+Please use this at your **own risk**.
 Currently, I don't have a hosted version for general use.
 If you're interested, you can host it yourself:

 1. Create an application on https://trakt.tv/oauth/applications/new
 2. Copy `.env.example` to `.env`